dmarks2/advanced-resources-importer/readme.md

 To add a new step just create a new component of this type.
 The order of the steps is done with the property `importer.order`.

 Support for new Application Display Templates can be done with a component of type `ADT.class`.

+Running the Advanced Resources Importer can be manually triggered by calling `AdvancedResourcesImporterService.importResources()`